 We are a leading private online health insurance marketplace with a technology and service platform that provides consumer engagement, education and health insurance enrollment solutions.
 Our mission is to expertly guide consumers through their health insurance enrollment and related options, when, where and how they prefer.
 Our platform leverages technology to solve a critical problem in a large and growing market by aiding consumers in what has traditionally been a complex, confusing and opaque health insurance purchasing process.
-Our omnichannel consumer engagement platform differentiates our offering from other brokers and enables consumers to use our services online, by telephone with a licensed insurance agent or through a hybrid online assisted interaction that includes live agent chat and co-browsing capabilities.
-We have created a consumer-centric marketplace that offers consumers a broad choice of insurance products that includes thousands of Medicare Advantage, Medicare Supplement, Medicare Part D prescription drug, individual, family, small business and other ancillary health insurance products from approximately 200 health insurance carriers across all 50 states and the District of Columbia.
+Our omnichannel consumer engagement platform differentiates our offering from other brokers and enables consumers to use our services online, by telephone with a licensed insurance agent, or benefit advisor, or through a hybrid online assisted interaction that includes live agent chat and co-browsing capabilities.
+We have created a consumer-centric marketplace that offers consumers a broad choice of insurance products that includes thousands of Medicare Advantage, Medicare Supplement, Medicare Part D prescription drug, individual, family, small business and other ancillary health insurance products from over 180 health insurance carriers nationwide.
 Our plan recommendation tool curates this broad plan selection by analyzing customer health-related information against plan data for insurance coverage fit.
-This tool is supported by a unified data platform and is available to our ecommerce customers and our licensed agents.
+This tool is supported by a unified data platform and is available to our ecommerce customers and our benefit advisors.
 We strive to be the most trusted partner to the consumer in their life's journey through the health insurance market.